Johnson & Wales University: Academics

 The Providence campus is home to the College of Business, the Hospitality College, the College of Arts & Sciences, and the College of Engineering & Design.
 This campus is home to several additional academic units: the Alan Shawn Feinstein Graduate School and the College of Culinary Arts.
 It also has the School of Education, which offers specialized master's and doctoral degree programs.
 Students just entering the field can earn a Master of Arts in Teaching (M.A.T.
-Program), and current teachers can earn a Master of Education degree (M.Ed.).
-For current teachers who want to advance their degree, there is a doctoral program where they can earn their Ed.D.
+Program), and current teachers can earn a Master of Education degree (M.Ed.) or their Ed.D.
 Johnson & Wales University also offers 11 online bachelor's degrees and nine online master's degree programs.

 Johnson & Wales University is well known for its culinary arts program, but was first founded as business and hospitality programs.
 The university is the largest food service educator in the world.
 JWU is one of the top three hospitality colleges, according to the 2010 rankings released by the American Universities Admissions Program, which ranks American universities according to their international reputation.
 JWU is home to the 39th largest college of business in the United States.

-JWU's academic year was previously divided into three trimesters, each 11 weeks long, where the standard fall and spring semesters are replaced with fall, winter, and spring trimesters.
-Beginning in the 2020-2021 academic year, JWU began having two semesters, with a fall and spring semester respectively.
-With the start of the 2018–2019 academic year, JWU is offering all graduate degree programs, except for the master's-level education programs, on a semester calendar.
-The conversion to semesters will be completed in fall of 2020 for all undergraduate, continuing education and master's-level education programs offered at the university.
+JWU's academic year was previously divided into three trimesters, each 11 weeks long: the standard fall and spring semesters were replaced with fall, winter, and spring trimesters.
+Beginning in the 2020–2021 academic year, this was reduced to two semesters: fall and spring.
+Since the 2018–2019 academic year, JWU offers all graduate degree programs, except for the master's-level education programs, on a semester calendar.
+The conversion to semesters was due to be completed in fall of 2020 for all undergraduate, continuing education and master's-level education programs offered at the university.
 Classes are also offered during the summer months, creating a fourth academic period.
 This results in an earlier spring break and a typical summer break from May to September.
 During fall, winter, and spring terms, students usually take three to four courses a term.
 Students in the culinary program are enrolled in five nine-day lab sessions, which take place Monday through Thursday each week.
 Such courses are only available for full-time students.